audunru/fiken-api-php-client/README.md

 You can use this package to retrieve resources (companies, products, accounts, etc) from Fiken, or create new resources (eg. a customer or a product).
 You can also create invoices and cash sales.

-Currently it's meant to be used within a Laravel project (and therefore requires Laravel), but the goal is to be able to use it without Laravel as well.

 You can use the Fiken API with demo accounts for free, otherwise there's a monthly fee per company.

 [Fiken API official documentation](https://fiken.no/api/doc/)